 Understanding That Scientific Inquiry Has Limitations (And Thereby Refutes Scientism):

 -Let us consider for a moment some of the essential features of human life.
 We have free will.
 We have conscience.
 We have rationality.
 We have intellect.
 We acknowledge the existence of moral truths.
 We know that human life has intrinsic value.
 We yearn for an ultimate purpose in life.
 Mathematics consists of several infallible formulas, proofs, and theorems.
 Universals, propositions, and possible worlds are examples of abstract realities.
 There are principles of beauty and artistic innovation, which are known as aesthetics.
 The universe came into being for a reason.
 Physical constants have a fine-tuning.
 Scientific laws themselves are based on major (empirically unverifiable) assumptions.
 If scientism is true, then all of the aforementioned ideas must be rejected as false because they cannot be verified by the scientific method.
-In fact, science would be self-refuting.
-From this perspective, none of the previously mentioned notions would be true, let alone applicable to our lives.
+In fact, science itself would be self-refuting.
+None of the previously mentioned notions would be true, let alone applicable to our lives.
 Truths do exist beyond the scope of the scientific laboratory.
 It does not contain all the answers to the questions of life.
 What we are arguing against is a "science only" worldview, not science itself.